SOUTH PETHERTON VIEWING SESSION RESCHEDULED FOR 8 APRIL

-Details about films in the programme, venues and how to book below.
+Details about films in the programme and venues below.

 Please get in touch if you need any other information

 This Oscar®-nominated romantic drama, directed by Luca Guadagnino (I am Love), is set in a beguiling Tuscan landscape in the summer of 1983, and explores the exhilaration and heartbreak of first love.